ConfiguredThings/libhydrogen-wasm/src/documentation/md/crypt.md

 # Cryptography

+## Libhydrogen

+Libhydrogen is a very lightweight, computationally efficient, cryptographic library written in C. It is designed for applications such as microcontrollers.
+Therefore it is ideally suited to being ported to CHERIoT.

+Whilst CHERIoT and the library's C implementation addresses the "edge" segment of the network, the core network relies on the Configured Things Platform, a software framework written in JavaScript and deployed on Nodejs.
+Therefore WebAssembly and the WebAssembly System Interface is utilised to execute a compiled libhydrogen WebAssembly from the Nodejs runtime.

 Libhydrogen supports three means of exchanging session keys for the sending and receiving of encrypted data: `N`, `KK` and `XX`.

 These handshake patterns are borrowed from the [Noise Protocol Framework](https://noiseprotocol.org):